radiantone/pyfi/README.md

     do_this("Three")])

 print("FUNNEL: ", _funnel(do_this("Four")).get())
 ```

+What's interesting about the above code is that the function calls are fully durable and reliable, meaning that they are persistent and if a particular worker fails, the task is retried elsewhere.
+In addition, if the compute resources are not available at the time of execution, the workflow will wait until the PYFI environment finishes executing all the code, which can occur at different times.

+Even if the backend were to suffer hardware failures or reboots, the above script would eventually finish and produce its result, all transparently.
+You get all these *qualities of service* for free in PYFI.

 ## Command Line Interface

 One of the design goals for PYFI was to allow both Graphical and Command line User Interfaces.
 A CLI will open up access to various server-side automations, devops pipelines and human sysops that can interact with the PYFI network through a remote console.